Alam Ara: Plot

 A king and his two wives, Navbahaar and Dilbahaar, are childless.
-Soon, a fakir tells Navbahaar she will give birth to a boy but she must find a necklace tied around a fish's neck—which will appear once at the palace's lake—if she wants her son to live past his 18th birthday.
+Soon, a fakir tells Navbahaar she will give birth to a boy but if she wants her son to live past his 18th birthday she must find a necklace tied around a fish's neck—which will appear once at the palace's lake.
 The boy is named Qamar.
 Besides that, Dilbahaar has an affair with the palace's senapati Adil.
 The king finds out about this, and Dilbahaar tells him it was Adil who seduced her first.
 Therefore, the king arrests him and evicts his pregnant wife, Mehar Nigar, from the palace; Nigar gives birth to Alam Ara and dies when a shikari tells her about her husband's affair.
 The shikari later adopts Ara.

 Dilbahaar is jealous of Navbahaar and knows about her agreement with the fakir.
 When the necklace appears on Qamar's 18th birthday, she secretly replaces it with a fake one, which soon results in Qamar's death.
 His family, however, does not bury his body and starts looking for the fakir to find out what went wrong.
 As a result, Qamar comes alive every night when Dilbahaar removes the necklace from her neck and later dies when she wears it in the morning.
 Apart from that, Ara knows about her innocent father's suffering, vowing to release him from prison.
 On her visit to the place one night, Ara sees the alive Qamar and falls for him.
 Everyone in the palace subsequently learns about Dilbahaar's foul play and finally retrieve the real necklace, with Adil being released.
 The film ends with Qamar and Ara living happily together.